CDRH/lewisandclark/README.md

 solr 5.5.0
 TEI P5

-For more information, please see the [https://lewisandclarkjournals.unl.edu/item/lc.about.technicalsummary](Technical Summary).
+For more information, please see the [Technical Summary](https://lewisandclarkjournals.unl.edu/item/lc.about.technicalsummary).

 ## Installation